timy352/exceltohtml/README.md

 ## UPDATE NOTES

 Version 1.0.1 - It provides the following enhancements -
 It will now recognise more number formatting.
-It will now replicate the following Conditional Formatting (except formula based ones) - Data Bar, Colour Scale,Top N(N%), Bottom N(N%), Above/below average and 1,2,3 Standard Deviation Away.
+It will now replicate the following Conditional Formatting (except formula based ones) - Data Bar, Colour Scale, Top N(N%), Bottom N(N%), Above/below average and 1,2,3 Standard Deviations Away.
 It now gives better support/replication for currency units - particularly trailing ones.
 In accounting formatting a '0' amount will be now be displayed as '-' as per Excel.
 Also a number of bugs have been cleared.